Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control: Global existence of solution

 \begin{proof}[Proof of Theorem \ref{t1}] By Lemma \ref{l1}, the operator $\mathbb{A}$ is $m-$dissipative.
 Then it is densely defined in $\mathcal{H}$.
-According to Lümer-Phillips Theorem, $\mathbb{A}$ generates a $C_0-$semigroup of contractions.
+According to L\"umer-Phillips Theorem, $\mathbb{A}$ generates a $C_0-$semigroup of contractions.
 We obtain the desired result by using Hille-Yosida theorem. \end{proof}